Pumatics/pumatics.github.io/README.md

 ## About Pumatics

 Pumatics is an online tutoring business specializing in AP courses, honors classes, and college-level subjects.
-Founded in San Jose and now based in Houston, Pumatics offers tutoring services nationwide through a team of qualified educators.
+We offer comprehensive tutoring services nationwide through our team of qualified educators and our interactive online platform.

 ## Website Structure